 A property survey will assess the condition of the property and will find out of there are any structural problems in the property.
 This is optional, however, it is better to be aware of any defects rather than having any nasty surprises later.
 Also, it helps with the price negotiation and you could ask the vendor to fix certain things prior.

 Trying to do it all yourself can be overwhelming.
 It’s better to get the professionals in.

 It is imperative to have building insurance in place for your new property commencing the exchange date.
 Many lenders will actually make this a condition.
 If you are buying a new build property then this doesn’t need to commence until the day of completion.

 The exchange of contacts will take place when both parties’ legal representatives swap signed contracts and the buyer pays a deposit.
 At this point, you will also need to have ready a written mortgage offer, an agreed completion date, and building insurance (unless it’s a new build).
 Once the contracts are exchanged, this is a moment of relief for both parties and it is now legally binding.
 Fall through are rare from this point onwards.
 Your conveyancer will lodge an interest in the property, enabling you to pay the seller and apply to the Land Registry to transfer the deeds to your name.

 After you have exchanged contracts both the seller and buyer will need to set a completion date.
-This is the date the money is transferred over to the seller, keys are handed over and possession of the property.
+This is the date the money is transferred over to the seller, keys and possession of the property are handed over.
 You can now relax, congratulations on your new home!